Teaching Statistics 2 (TS2)

 - access to online teaching and learning resources

 - email support from a tutor and access to an online group forum

 Towards the end of the course a short assignment is issued, for which support and guidance are provided.
 Course certificates will be available for those participants completing the assignment.

-In order to enrol on the TS2 course, participants should have a reasonable understanding of the statistics content of AS/A level Mathematics, ideally through having completed TS1 though this is not compulsory.
+In order to enrol on the TS2 course, participants should have a reasonable understanding of the statistics content of AS/A level Mathematics, ideally through having completed TS1 although this is not compulsory.

 Who will benefit from attending?

 TS2 is designed for teachers who are currently teaching A level Further Mathematics, or who wish to teach it at some point in the near future.
 Suitable applicants include:

 - an experienced teacher who wishes to learn more about statistics

 - an individual currently not teaching in a school who wishes to undertake an extensive professional development course to prepare for future employment

 - a teacher seeking to gain certification that may give them more options in the future